Skip to main content

 • async def your_evaluator evaluators are defined as functions

-In the example below we will run four of the following evaluators in parallel:
+In the example below we will run four evaluators in parallel:

 import asyncio